Michael Bleher

 69120 Heidelberg

-Hi, I’m a Postdoc based at the Institute for Mathematics, Heidelberg University, and associated with STRUCTURES.
+Hi, I’m a Postdoc based at the Institute for Mathematics, Heidelberg University, and associated with STRUCTURES and the ERC Grant Perpetuating Stemness.

-I recently finished my PhD in Mathematical Physics on connections between topologically twisted supersymmetric field theories, Floer theories, and knot homologies under the supervision of Johannes Walcher.
+I obtained a PhD in Mathematical Physics on connections between topologically twisted supersymmetric field theories, Floer theories, and knot homologies under the supervision of Johannes Walcher.

-Currently, I’m switching gears and my new project revolves around geometric neighbour embeddings, with the ultimate goal of extracting dynamical information from single cell RNA velocity data during cell differentiation.
-This research is part of the Applied Analysis and Modelling in Biosciences group of Anna Marciniak-Czochra and developed in collarboration with Anna Wienhard at the MPI MiS.
+Currently I’m investigating applications of geometry and topology in biology, with the ultimate goal of extracting dynamical information from single cell RNA velocity data during cell differentiation.
+This research is part of the Applied Analysis and Modelling in Biosciences group of Anna Marciniak-Czochra and developed in collaboration with Anna Wienhard at the MPI MiS.

 In general, I’m fascinated by the unreasonable effectiveness of abstract mathematics in the natural sciences and vice versa.
-I’m always happy to chat about new examples!
+I’m always happy to chat about new examples and am looking forward to seeing Wigner being proven right again and again.

 news